 Both brands give you peace of mind regarding toxicity.

-The Art and Creative Materials Institute (ACMI), an independent non-profit organization, uses independent toxicologists and labs to test and evaluate the safety of art materials of its members—art supply manufacturers.
+In addition, The Art and Creative Materials Institute (ACMI), an independent non-profit organization, uses independent toxicologists and labs to test and evaluate the safety of art materials of its members—art supply manufacturers.

-Moreover, these members agree voluntarily to have tests every five years or as needed when new products or formulas are developed.
+Further, these members agree voluntarily to have tests every five years or as needed when new products or formulas are developed.

-Just bear in mind that these labels do not mean there are absolutely no toxins in them; it means the chemicals are at a safe level and will not be harmful to humans.
+However, just bear in mind that these labels do not mean there are absolutely no toxins in them; it means the chemicals are at a safe level and will not be harmful to humans.

 Working with Oil Pastels